12 Mosquito-Borne Diseases You Need to Know About ASAP

 Japanese encephalitis is transmitted to humans through Culex mosquitoes in Asia and the Western Pacific.
 An infection can cause fever, headache, and vomiting, and very rare cases lead to neurological symptoms and seizures.

 According to Leahy, the risk of humans contracting the virus, even when traveling to affected areas, is low.
-"The Culex mosquitoes which carry this disease breed in agricultural zones and flooded rice fields and are more likely to bite at night," he says.
+“The Culex mosquitoes which carry this disease breed in agricultural zones and flooded rice fields and are more likely to bite at night,” he says.
 Your best bet at prevention is to stay indoors at night and use mosquito netting.
+(Look out for these health dangers if you come into contact with floodwaters.)

 St. Louis encephalitis

-There's no vaccine or treatment available for this virus.
+There’s no vaccine or treatment available for this virus.
 Although the number of cases in the United States has dwindled in recent years, it still exists, so be mindful of active mosquito periods in your area and protect yourself.
+(Learn the scientific reason you are (or aren’t) a mosquito magnet.)

 La Crosse encephalitis